Thestudc/Thestudc/README.md

 ### Do you know how i got these scars :knife:

 - 🔭 I’m currently working on ...
-Getting my degree :sweat_smile:
+Angular.js projects :sweat_smile:
 - 🌱 I’m currently learning ...
 React.js/.NET CORE 6
 - 👯 I’m looking to collaborate on ...
 Software/Front-end-development
 - 🤔 I’m looking for help with ...
 React.js/.NET CORE 6